mshzhb/vk-ethminer/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg)](https://github.com/RichardLitt/standard-readme)

-> Ethereum/Ethereum Classic miner with Vulkan support
+> This eth/etc miner supports nvidia, amd, intel, adreno, mali, img and apple M1 GPUs.
+It also the first miner available on android.

 **VKminer** is the first an Etcash GPU mining worker based on Vulkan: with the miner you can mine every coin which relies on an Etcash Proof of Work thus including Ethereum (deprecated), Ethereum Classic, Metaverse, Musicoin, Ellaism, Pirl, Expanse and others.
-This is the actively maintained version of Vulkan-ethminer. **This eth/etc miner supports nvidia, amd, intel, adreno, mali, img and apple M1 GPUs.
-It also the first miner available on android.**
+This is the actively maintained version of Vulkan-ethminer.

 ## Features